2020–2022 Malaysian political crisis: Perak

 On 5 December 2020, Faizal resigned as Menteri Besar of Perak.

 On 10 December 2020, the new Menteri Besar of Perak, Saarani Mohammad from UMNO, was sworn in during the morning.

 On 18 January 2021, Leong Cheok Keng was sacked by party DAP.

 On 5 March 2021, Sivasubramaniam Athinarayanan and Paul Yong Choo Kiong join BERSATU.

 On 8 January 2022, Sivasubramaniam Athinarayanan, Paul Yong Choo Kiong, and Leong Cheok Keng join PBM.
 Cheok Keng said he chose PBM because this party is truly a multi-racial party and not like other parties that claim to be multi-racial but only dominated by certain races.

 On 23 January 2022, Menteri Besar of Perak Saarani Mohamad said There is no need to dissolve the state assembly because the state government has strong support including from the Pakatan Harapan.
 He said therefore it was different from the political situation in Johor with the government having a slim majority.

 On 28 September 2022, Sivasubramaniam Athinarayanan rejoin BERSATU.

-On 3 November 2022, Leong Cheok Keng announced that he had quitted PBM and will participate in the 2022 Perak state election under WARISAN.
+On 3 November 2022, Leong Cheok Keng announced that he had quit PBM and will participate in the 2022 Perak state election under WARISAN.